 Bizarrely, while Thurmose’s faces appear much more realistic, royal families were still depicted with elongated skulls.
 What was the symbolism intended behind this?

-The strange sculptures have led many to theorize that Akhenaten’s family may have really looked like this.
+The strange sculptures have led some to theorize that Akhenaten’s family may have really looked like this!
 But examinations of Amenhotep III’s mummy have not revealed any genetic deformities.

 The North Palace